NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Mohamed Bamba | Texas | Fr | PF

 Bamba, at worst, projects as a menace on the defensive end of the court -- where his 7-9 wingspan should allow him to alter shots at an elite level and rebound well.
 But he's not just a defensive player.
 There's also potential on the offensive end -- even if it's a work in progress, at the moment.
-So this 7-foot forward who averaged 12.9 points, 10.5 rebounds and 3.7 blocks in 30.2 minutes per game at Texas absolutely has a chance to develop into an All-Star in the frontcourt because the natural gifts are undeniable and, in some ways, unprecedented.
+So this 7-foot forward who averaged 12.9 points, 10.5 rebounds and 3.7 blocks in 30.2 minutes per game at Texas absolutely has a chance to develop into an All-Star in the frontcourt.
+His natural gifts are undeniable and, in some ways, unprecedented.

 Interview: Bamba discusses why he studies the NBA's unicorns